RimonTawadrous/Coloring-Machine-from-SVG_image-using-marlin/README.md

 2-open terminal or cmd and type python svg2gcode.py -i <path_to_file>.\
 3-you will find the output Gcode file with name <same_name>.gcode in gcode_output.\

-you can try $ python svg2gcode.py -i images/baby.svg
+you can try $ python svg2gcode.py -i images/baby.svg\
+you can test the output @ https://ncviewer.com/
 ### Changing angles of colors

 1-open config.py.\